Bonelab/bonelab-website/_posts/2026-03-20-subchondral-bone-in-OA.md

 6-year time point of the study and have an assortment of image (and other) data that has been tracking their knee health.

-We know that in post-traumatic injury of the knee often leads to knee osteoarthritis development, even if reconstruction surgery is performed.
+Knee injury often leads to the development of post-traumatic osteoarthritis, even if reconstruction surgery is performed.
 The etiology seems to eventually lead to a thickening of the subchondral bone plate, but this is typically shown in animal models, not humans.